[ Book One · The Great Fabrication Age ]

 Fabrication & Authenticity

 When a civilization can manufacture history, identity, and memory at scale, what does it mean for anything to be real?
-The novel presses this question without offering easy resolution.
+The books press this question without offering easy resolution.

 02 / 06